Deep Purple: Mark III (1973–1975)

-Mark III embarked on a spring tour that included shows at Madison Square Garden, New York, on 13 March, and Nassau Coliseum four days later.
+Mark III embarked on a spring tour that included shows at Madison Square Garden, New York City, on 13 March, and Nassau Coliseum four days later.
 The band co-headlined (with Emerson, Lake & Palmer) the California Jam festival at Ontario Motor Speedway in Ontario, southern California, on 6 April 1974.
-Attracting over 250,000 fans, the festival also included 1970s rock giants Black Sabbath, Eagles, Seals & Crofts and Earth, Wind & Fire.
+Attracting over 300,000 fans, the festival also included 1970s rock giants Black Sabbath, Eagles, Seals & Crofts and Earth, Wind & Fire.
 Portions of the show were telecast on ABC Television in the US, exposing the band to a wider audience.
-During the show, Blackmore doused his amplifiers with petrol and set them on fire, blowing a hole in the stage.
+During the show Blackmore doused his amplifiers with petrol and set them on fire, blowing a hole in the stage.
 A month later, the band's 22 May performance at the Gaumont State Cinema in Kilburn, London, was recorded and later released in 1982 as Live in London.

 Hughes and Coverdale brought vocal harmonies and elements of funk and blues, respectively, to the band's music, a sound that was even more apparent on the late 1974 release Stormbringer.
 Along with the title track, the Stormbringer album had a number of songs that received significant radio play, such as "Lady Double Dealer", "The Gypsy" and "Soldier of Fortune", and the album reached No. 6 in the UK and No. 20 on the US Billboard chart.
 Blackmore publicly disliked most of the album, however, derisively calling it "shoeshine music" out of distaste for its funk and soul elements.
 A new live album, Made in Europe, culled from three shows on the Stormbringer tour, was assembled during the summer of 1975, but would not see release until late 1976.
-After the show in Stuttgart-Böblingen, Blackmore announced on 26 March 1975 to his co-musicians in a room of the Arabella Hotel in Munich that he was quitting the band.
-Lord, Paice, Coverdale and Hughes were speechless as a few weeks time later, the band were supposed to go into the studio to record their next album.
+After the show in Stuttgart–Böblingen, Blackmore announced on 26 March 1975 to his co-musicians in a room of the Arabella Hotel in Munich that he was quitting the band.
+Lord, Paice, Coverdale and Hughes were speechless, for a few weeks later the band were due to go into the studio to record their next album.
 Blackmore's departure from Deep Purple, and therefore the end of Mark III, was announced on 21 June 1975.
 Blackmore then formed his own band with Ronnie James Dio of Elf, called Ritchie Blackmore's Rainbow, shortened to Rainbow after the first album.